splunk/observability-workshop/docs/README.md

 ./.ci/prepare-release.sh major
 ```

-This will perform the following changes:
+This will perform the following changes (DO NOT MANUALLY PERFORM THESE STEPS):

 1. Determine the new version by bumping the major or minor version.